azampagl/kohana-compress/README.md

 Where should the out files be stored?
 The location of this folder needs to be open to the public so anyone browsing your site can access it.

+	'gc' => TRUE,

+Garbage collect old comoressed files?
+When files are modified, the garbage collection will delete the old compressed files.
+It is recommended to set this value to FALSE for very popular sites (clean the cache manually, if need be).

 	'filemtime' => TRUE,

 Use file mod times when determining if the files are already cached?
 If this is enabled, it will check if the file have changed since the last compression/cache.
 It is recommended to set this value to FALSE for very popular sites.